muhammedogz/GTU-University-Assignments/README.md

 We designed and developed a software that contains image processing, back-end side and front-end side.
 I was the manager of this project and front-end developer of the team.

-We use python for image processing. .Net for backend and Reactjs for our frontend side.
+We use python for image processing. .Net for backend and React.js for our frontend side.

 [Project Link](https://github.com/Penguin-Invasion/School-Service-System)